• LinkedIn

 The program is automatically downloaded to the controller.
 Push the green button, and the robot will perform the memorized task.

-Sisu designed its SRC controller to allow anyone to program a robot.
-It’s so simple that most people write their programs within the first hour of training.
+As Sisu designed its SRC controller to allow anyone to program a robot, it’s so simple that most people walk away knowing how to write their programs within the first hour of training.

-The development of robots continues to influence manufacturing, and Oxygen Service Companies can provide the automation systems that will keep your company ahead of the curve.
+The development of robots continues to influence manufacturing, and Oxygen Service Company can provide the automation systems that will keep your company ahead of the curve.
 We partner with well-known manufacturers who offer the highest quality of supplies on the market.
-We’re an employee-owned company known to go above and beyond for client satisfaction.
-Contact Oxygen Service today to see how we can automate your manufacturing process.
+We’re an employee-owned company that goes above and beyond for client satisfaction.

 Categories